 Sharpnack spends much of her free time playing sports and living a healthy lifestyle.
 As shortstop for the California Express women’s senior softball team, Sharpnack helped the team claim the runner-up position in two softball world championships.

-The crown jewels of Sharpnack’s life are her daughter, Chelsea (who inspires, challenges, coaches and generally keeps her mom in a continuous learning mode with respect to the power of negotiating win-win solutions) and her granddaugher, Brynnley, who can make any day a perfect day with her amazing smile.
+The crown jewels of Sharpnack’s life are her daughter, Chelsea (who inspires, challenges, coaches and generally keeps her mom in a continuous learning mode with respect to the power of negotiating win-win solutions) and her granddaughters, Brynnley and Isla Grace, who can make any day a perfect day with their amazing smiles.

 IN HER OWN WORDS